JuXReal/X-Live-Butler/README.md

 3. Create a folder called "input" (small letters) in the Host folder.

-4. Copy the hole Folder/Folders !!!
-(Something like: "5524153A") to the "Input" Folder
+4. Copy _entire_ Folder(s) (i.e. 5524153A) to the "Input" Folder (Create during Container launch)

-note: This folder was created on the host when it was first started. (example: E:/Xlive/input)

-5. Start the Butler  - on the Powershell Console from the Docker Container (something like: root@b4c2a8b7e06a:/# ) by typing:
+5. Start XLive Butler at your console from the Docker Container (something like: root@b4c2a8b7e06a:/# ) by typing:

 exec /home/xlive/mission-controll